No items found.

 I check through my work to ensure we get up close and personal, inside the main character or characters like this.

-It seems to me there are two ways to push them so hard we know them intimately.
-One is through their own (horrified) realisation of who they are and what they are.
-(The rocks you throw at them in plot are there for this purpose.)
+It seems to me there are two ways to push them so hard that we know them intimately.
+One is through their own (horrified) realization of who they are and what they are.
+(The rocks you throw at them in the plot are there for this purpose.)
 The other is grace.
 Insight comes to them as a mystery.

 When I read Carver, I notice how often the characters are in the dark, literally, with their thoughts and how often they turn to face the wall.
 This may reflect the many unhappy years Carver spent drinking heavily, not nearly as productive as when he quit.
 They’re trying hard to see something they can’t see.